 Bizzy Diamond is a member of the standardization committee of the ISO4074 standard.

 For the USA condoms have to comply with the rules of the FDA.
 The FDA has specific rules regarding the text and warnings on the packs, leaflet and condom foil.
 Also the importer of medical devices needs a registration with the FDA.
-Bizzy Diamond BV is registered with the FDA and allowed to distribute condoms in the USA.
+Bizzy Diamond does not have the option to export to the USA.

 Bizzy Diamond BV condoms and personal lubricant offers all types of condoms available in your own private label packaging.